-Finally, Fig.(\ref{figure3}c) shows the fidelity as a function of the noise parameter $\tau_{2}$ for fixed Rabi frequencies $\Omega_{1},\Omega_{2}$.
-For values of $\tau_{2}<400 \mu$s (within the given values of other parameters), the CPT method of state initialization \cite{yale2013all} fails to accumulate sufficient fidelity for certain target states, e.g., $F<0.98$ for $\tau_{2}=300\mu s$ when initializing at $\Omega_{1}/\Omega_{2}=1$.
+Finally, Fig.~(\ref{figure3}c) showcases the fidelity as a function of the noise parameter $\tau_{2}$ for fixed Rabi frequencies $\Omega_{1},\Omega_{2}$.
+This shows the noise threshold for which we can expect a preparation of the $\Lambda$ system in the ideal dark (qubit) state, with a certain fidelity.
+Consider, for example, a fixed Rabi ratio of 1 (i.e. the dark state is in an equal superposition of $|+1\rangle$ and $|-1\rangle $ ground states), then the "acceptable" fidelity of $98 \%$ is achieved for diamond samples with noise parameter value $\tau_{2} > 400\mu$s.
+For values of $\tau_{2}<400 \mu$s, the CPT method of state initialization \cite{yale2013all} fails to accumulate sufficient fidelity for the equal superposition target state, e.g., $F\approx 0.975<0.98$ for $\tau_{2}=300\mu s$.
+Note that achieving sufficient preparation fidelity also depends on the choice of the target state, as seen in Fig.~(\ref{figure3}a).
 Therefore, the decision to use the CPT method for state initialization should be accompanied by the knowledge of the noise parameter $\tau_{2}$ to have a sense of the resulting state fidelity.
-This is accomplished by Figs. (\ref{figure2}a, \ref{figure2}b) of our results.
+This is accomplished by Figs.~(\ref{figure2}a, \ref{figure2}b) of our results.